MattP34/Forest/Forest/README.md

 }
 ```
 ### while
-while loops are similarly formatted to if statments but use the `while` keyword
+while loops are similarly formatted to if statements but use the `while` keyword
 ```
 =(0)->i;
 <=(i,5)->bool;